alindaByamukama/query-params-endpoint/README.md

    - run npm install to update the packages,
    - open the terminal and enter npm start,
    - then navigate to localhost:/3000,
-   - add the query parameters 'api?slack_name=example_name&track=backend' to the url
+   - add the query parameters '/api?slack_name=example_name&track=backend' to the url